metacall/core/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] If my change is significant or breaking, I have passed all tests with `./docker-compose.sh &> output` and attached the output.
 - [ ] I have tested my code with `OPTION_BUILD_SANITIZER` and `OPTION_TEST_MEMORYCHECK`.
 - [ ] I have tested with `Helgrind` in case my code works with threading.
-- [ ] I have tested with `Helgrind` in case my code works with threading.
-- [ ] I have run `make clang-format` in order to format my code.
+- [ ] I have run `make clang-format` in order to format my code and my code follows the style guidelines.

-If you are unclear about any of the above checks, have a look at our documentation [here](https://github.com/metacall/core/blob/develop/docs/README.md#63-debugging)
+If you are unclear about any of the above checks, have a look at our documentation [here](https://github.com/metacall/core/blob/develop/docs/README.md#63-debugging).